dpzmick/dotfiles/README.md

 is just here as a convenience to me.

 ## Vim
-This is by no means a complete list, but here are some highlight
+This is by no means a complete list, but here are some highlights:

 * syntax checking via syntastic
 * indication of changes in version control (vim-signify)